GUI-AIMA: Aligning Intrinsic Multimodal Attention with a Context Anchor for GUI Grounding: Experiments

 \subsection{Analysis of Two-step Inference with Zoom-in}

 In \cref{tab:analysis_zoom}, we present the analysis results of the two-step inference with zoom-in introduced in \cref{sec:zoom}.
-The analysis focuses on incorrect offset predictions, where the predicted center points fall outside the ground-truth bounding box by a small degree. \cref{tab:analysis_zoom} reports the statistics of offset errors for one-step and two-step inference with different offset distance, and the number of {recovered} predictions as well as the {lost} originally-correct predictions after applying the second crop-and-zoom-in step.
-We observe that performing inference on the focused region determined by the first-step prediction already provides more than a 3\% improvement (Crop-only), as fewer irrelevant patches act as distracting noise for our patch-wise grounding.
+The analysis focuses on incorrect offset predictions, where the predicted center points fall outside the ground-truth bounding box by a small degree. \cref{tab:analysis_zoom} reports the statistics of offset errors for one-step and two-step inference with different offset distances, and the number of {Corrected} predictions as well as the {Lost} originally-correct predictions after applying the second crop-and-zoom-in step.
+We observe that performing inference on the focused region determined by the first-step prediction already corrects more than a 18.6\% samples (57) with ``Crop-only'' operation, arising from fewer irrelevant patches showing as distracting noise for our patch-wise grounding.
 And after cropping, zooming in by a factor from 1.5× to 4× significantly reduces offset errors, especially those with slight deviation (Relax@1).
-It also helps resolving large-offset errors, achieving up to 31\% and 32\% error reduction for Relax@3 and Relax@5, respectively.
-From the analysis results, we find that the performance of two-stem inference is not very sensitive with the zoom-in factor, while a 2-time zoom-in provides the best performance.
+It also helps resolving large-offset errors, achieving up to 31\% (29 fixed) and 32\% (18 fixed) error reduction for Relax@3 and Relax@5, respectively.
+From the analysis results, we find that the performance of two-stem inference is not very sensitive to the zoom-in factor, while a 2-time zoom-in provides the best performance.